Times Spent Outdoors: Priceless!

 Dozens of elk that were captured and quarantined in January east of Flagstaff were loaded into a livestock trailer and transported nonstop to a release site in the Tomblin Wildlife Management Area in southwest West Virginia in early March.

-The elk were captured at the Raymond Wildlife Area through a partnership between the Arizona Game and Fish Department and the West Virginia Division of Natural Resources.
+The elk were captured at the Raymond Wildlife Area through a partnership between the Arizona Game And Fish Department and the West Virginia Division of Natural Resources.
 The Arizona Game and Fish Commission had approved the capture and transport as part of West Virginia's ongoing restoration project at its August 2017 meeting.

 Elk Disappeared